Local laundry disruptor acquired by Minneapolis dry cleaning chain

 Mulberrys focused on providing top-notch customer service, advanced technology, sustainability and “old world craftsmanship.”
 The 16 storefronts take on a boutique appearance and offer 24-hour drop off and drive-through service at some locations, as well as on-demand delivery, wood hangers, collar supports and more.
 Customers can track their orders online and via the company’s mobile app, and can request an e-pickup to avoid lines.

-Behind the scenes, the onsite cleaners have automated assembly and bagging systems, and the company is completely carbon-neutral: The detergents are toxin-free, the storefronts are powered by wind energy and all the packaging used is either biodegradable, made from recycled material or is recyclable.
+Behind the scenes, the onsite cleaners have automated assembly and bagging systems.
+The detergents are toxin-free, the storefronts are powered by wind energy and all the packaging used is either biodegradable, made from recycled material or is recyclable.
 But in the end, Miller said, the cleaning takes precedence.

 “At the end of the day, you can have all the fancy bells and whistles but if the clothes aren’t done well, aren’t pressed and cleaned well, it’s all kind of worthless,” he said.